-- 1.1 That Committee note the draft budget and associated information. - 1.2 That Committee approve the draft budget for consultation with the Council's relevant Committees, rate payers and the public. - 1.3 That Committee note the proposals considered material. - 1.4 That Committee note the Indicative Assurance Statement provided by the Section 151 Officer.
+1.1 That the Committee consider the proposed draft budget and associated information and provide feedback to Finance and Management Committee.

+- 1.2 That Committee note the proposals considered material. - 1.3 That Committee note the Indicative Assurance Statement provided by the Section 151 Officer.